In Depth Baby Product Reviews Led by a Pediatrician

 Monitors with WiFi connections earned scores of 10 because their range is only limited by your internet connectivity and performance.

-A useful range is necessary to ensure connectivity and continued monitoring when you are sleeping.
+A useful range is necessary to ensure connectivity and continued monitoring while you sleep.

 Open Field Range